chazmcgrill/pair-coding-app/README.md

-# pair-coding-app
-Pair Coding Application
+# Pair Coding Application

-### first run npm run install-dep
-This will install all global dependencies you will need.

-### secondly run npm start
+## Dependencies
+our build setup requires the following npm packages to be installed globally:
+- concurrently
+- nodemon
+- gulp-cli

+Use this script to install automatically

+`npm run install:global`

+Use this to install projects depencies front and back

+`npm run install:deps`

+## Development Build
-This will fire up both backend, frontend and gulp
+Run start command to fire up both backend and frontend

+`npm start`